emmanuelansah247/codependesign/README.md

 ## REQUIREMNTS
 You need to install node

 you can download and install node from this link https://nodejs.org/en/download/

-## Steps
-step 1 is optional
-1. If you don't have reactjs installed on your local machine, you can run the code below to create a reactjs project (if you want to start from scratch)
+If you don't have reactjs installed on your local machine, you can run the code below to create a reactjs project (if you want to start from scratch)

         'npx create-react-app codependesign'

-   This will download and install 'create-react-app' with the parent directory name "codependesign"

- or
+you need to install the react-router-dom to help in navigation.
+Type the code below to install

+      npm install react-router-dom

+you need to install swiper as well.
+To install swiper, type

+       npm install swiper

+## Steps to run the applicatoin

-2. You can download or clone the github repository.
-Run the code below to clone the repository git clone https://github.com/emmanuelansah247/onlineschool.git
+1. You can download or clone the github repository.
+Run the code below to clone the repository

+          git clone https://github.com/emmanuelansah247/onlineschool.git

-3. To run the application, run the code below
+2. To run the application, run the code below npm start
-    'npm start'

-4. To build the appliation, run the code below
+3. To build the appliation, run the code below

-    'npm run build'
+     npm run build

-5. For navigatin, run the following to install react-router-dom 'npm install react-router-dom'

-6. To install swiper, run the following code
-      'npm install swiper'

 ## Available Scripts